awesomebrownies/csci232-labs/wordnet/readme.txt

  *  Describe concisely the data structure(s) you used to store the
  *  information in synsets.txt.
 Why did you make this choice?
  *****************************************************************************/
+I used two data structures so that I could easily convert from id to noun and nouns to id The idToSynsets is an ArrayList<String[]>.
+The ArrayList allows me to add all of the words on the fly while reading through synsets.txt, and the index corresponds with the id.
+The nounToSynsetsId is a HashMap<String, HashSet<Integer>>.
+Each word has multiple ids so I stored it in a HashMap for O(1) access times along with a HashSet.

 /******************************************************************************
  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  *****************************************************************************/
+I used the Digraph data structure because it concisely stored adjacency lists and let me take advantage of the API

 /******************************************************************************